wkdwnsghks00/wkdwnsghks00/README.md

 # Hi there 👋
 Welcome to my GitHub profile!
-I'm a Computer Science student passionate about web development and backend systems.
+I'm a Computer Engineering student working on backend systems.

 ---